Atos-FiwareOps/fiware-maintenance-calendar-api/README.md

 * The authenticated users without the correct roles can search and see the details of the events, but they cannot create and delete events.
 * The authenticated users with the appropriated roles can manage their events.

-## API specification

-Note: there is an [Apiary version](http://docs.fiwaremaintenancecalendar.apiary.io) of this page with a more readable and structured format, as well as a mock server to perform some tests at.

-# Group Events
-Resources related to Events in the API.

-## Events Collection [/v1/events?location={location}&start={start}&end={end}]
-### List Events [GET]

-This functionality allows the FIWARE user to get all the events, including both maintenance events per node and the non-maintenance periods.
-All the parameters are optional, hence, if the user doesn’t introduce any parameter, they will see all the events.
-When some parameters are introduced, the result will contain only the events that compliant them.
-The parameters are optionals:
-+ location: the result only contains the events of this location.
-This indicate the location of the events, so, if the user introduces one node name, he only will see the events for this node.
-For the non-maintenance periods, the user has to introduce the UptimeRequests value.
-+ Start: the result only contains the events that start on this date with the mask yyyy-mm-dd HH:MM:SS+Z.
-+ End: the result only contains the events that end on this date with with the mask yyyy-mm-dd HH:MM:SS+Z

-For example, with the node attribute:
-+ Location: Trento.
-It returns all the events for the Trento node
-+ Location: UptimeRequests.
-It returns all the events for the non-maintenance periods.
-+ Location: Trento + start: 2016-01-01.
-It returns all the events for the Trento node from 2016-01-01.
-(The same for the casuistic *Node:UptimeRequests)
-+ Location: Trento + start: 2016-01-01 + end: 2018-01-01.
-It returns all the events for the Trento node between the period [2016-01-01 // 2018-01-01](The same for the casuistic Node:UptimeRequests)
-Without the node attribute:
-+ Start: 2016-01-01.
-It returns all the events (both types) from the 2016-01-01.
-+ Start: 2016-01-01 + end: 2018-01-01.
-It returns all the events (both types) between the period [2016-01-01 // 2018-01-01]
-+ Parameters
-    + location (optional, number) - the result only contains the events of this location.
-This indicate the location of the events, so, if the user introduces one node name, he only will see the events for this node.
-For the non-maintenance periods, the user has to introduce the UptimeRequests value.
-    + start (optional, string) - the result only contains the events that start on this date with the mask yyyy-mm-dd HH:MM:SS+Z.
-    + end (optional, string) - the result only contains the events that end on this date with with the mask yyyy-mm-dd HH:MM:SS+Z
-+ Request
-    + headers

-            X-Auth-Token: <token provided by FIWARE IdM>

-+ Response 200 (application/json)

-        {
-            "events": [
-                {
-                    "description": "Test description Trento Maintenance",
-                    "dtend": "2016-12-28 20:45:00+0000",
-                    "dtstamp": "2015-12-22 00:24:03+0000",
-                    "dtstart": "2016-12-28 12:00:00+0000",
-                    "location": "Trento",
-                    "summary": "Maintenace2 Node Trento",
-                    "uid": "4e001d86-a842-11e5-b21e-fa163e9117cc"
-                },
-                {
-                    "description": "Test description Trento Maintenance",
-                    "dtend": "2016-12-25 18:45:00+0100",
-                    "dtstamp": "2015-12-21 09:21:43+0000",
-                    "dtstart": "2016-12-22 11:00:00+0100",
-                    "location": "Trento",
-                    "summary": "Maintenace Node Trento",
-                    "uid": "9d55944c-d34c-4228-bee8-60ceec6f1e57"
-                }
-            ]
-        }

-+ Response 401 (text/plain)

-        UNAUTHORIZED, returned when incorrect token has been provided.

-        + body

-            Could not verify your access level for that URL.
-You have to login with proper token}

-### Create a New Event [POST]
-This action creates a new Event at the Calendar.
-As it has been described, there are two types of events:
-+ Node maintenance is indicated through the name of the node at the location attribute.
-The node name should be aligned with the name of the organization where the user has the role of the infrastructure owner.
-+ Non-maintenance periods are indicated through the UptimeRequests value at the location attribute.
-The user has to have the “uptime requester” role.
-In order to create a new event, it takes a JSON object containing an event:
-+ location (required, string) - The location where the event will be created.
-On one side, the node name indicate the maintenance period for this infrastructure.
-On other side, the UptimeRequests value indicates the non-maintenance periods.
-+ summary (required, string) - The summary will be the title of the event in order to synthesize the content.
-+ description (required, string) - The description explains the details of the events.
-+ dtend (required, string) - The data of the end event with the mask yyyy-mm-dd HH:MM:SS+Z
-+ dtstart (required, string) - The data of the start event with the mask yyyy-mm-dd HH:MM:SS+Z
-+ Request (application/json)
-    + headers

-            X-Auth-Token: <token provided by FIWARE IdM>
-    + body

-            {
-                "location": "Trento",
-                "summary": "Maintenace2 Node Trento",
-                "description": "Test description Trento Maintenance",
-                "dtend": "2016-12-29 20:45:00+0100",
-                "dtstart": "2016-12-29 12:00:00+0100"
-            }

-+ Response 201 (application/json)
-    + Body

-            {
-                "event":{
-                    "description":"Test description Trento Maintenance",
-                    "dtend":"2016-12-29 20:45:00+0100",
-                    "dtstamp":"2015-12-22 00:24:03+0000",
-                    "dtstart":"2016-12-29 12:00:00+0100",
-                    "location":"Trento",
-                    "summary":"Maintenace2 Node Trento",
-                    "uid":"4e001d86-a842-11e5-b21e-fa163e9117cc"
-                }
-            }

-+ Response 401 (text/plain)

-    UNAUTHORIZED, returned when incorrect token has been provided.

-    + Body

-            Could not verify your access level for that URL.
-You have to login with proper token

-+ Response 405 (text/plain)

-    Method not allowed, returned when the user doesn't have rigth access to this resources.

-    + Body

-            The method specified in the Request-Line is not allowed for the resource identified by the Request-URI.

-## Event [/v1/events/{event_uid}]
-### Get Event info [GET]

-The users can get the information of event_uid and see the details.
-+ Parameters
-    + event_uid (string) - Id of the event
-+ Request
-    + Headers
-            X-Auth-Token: <token provided by FIWARE IdM>
-+ Response 200 (application/json)
-        {
-            "event": {
-                "description": "Test description Spain Maintenance",
-                "dtend": "2016-01-29 20:45:00+0000",
-                "dtstamp": "2015-12-22 22:31:10+0000",
-                "dtstart": "2016-01-29 12:00:00+0000",
-                "location": "Spain2",
-                "summary": "Maintenace2 Node Spain",
-                "uid": "51d615c6-a8f3-11e5-9141-00ff90f60b0b"
-            }
-        }
-+ Response 401

-    UNAUTHORIZED, returned when incorrect token has been provided.

-    + Body

-            Could not verify your access level for that URL.
-You have to login with proper token

-### Delete Event [DELETE]
-The infrastructures can delete the events associated to their node, and the users with the uptime requester role can delete events of non-maintenance periods.
-+ Parameters
-    + event_uid (string) - Id of the event
-+ Request
-    + Headers
-            X-Auth-Token: <token provided by FIWARE IdM>
-+ Response 204
-+ Response 404

-    + Body

-            Not Found Event
-+ Response 401

-    UNAUTHORIZED, returned when incorrect token has been provided.

-    + Body
-            Could not verify your access level for that URL.
-You have to login with proper token

-+ Response 405

-    Method not allowed, returned when the user doesn't have rigth access to this resources.

-    + Body

-            The method specified in the Request-Line is not allowed for the resource identified by the Request-URI.

-# Group Nodes
-Resources related to Nodes in the API.
-## Nodes Collection [/v1/nodes]
-### List Nodes [GET]
-This functionality allows the FIWARE user to get all the nodes covered by this Maintenance Calendar for the FIWARE Lab ecosystem.
-+ Request
-    + headers

-            X-Auth-Token: <token provided by FIWARE IdM>
-+ Response 200 (application/json)

-         {
-            "nodes": [
-                {
-                    "id": "Berlin2",
-                    "name": "Berlin2"
-                },
-                {
-                    "id": "Budapest2",
-                    "name": "Budapest2"
-                },
-                {
-                    "id": "Crete",
-                    "name": "Crete"
-                },
-                {
-                    "id": "Gent",
-                    "name": "Gent"
-                },
-                {
-                    "id": "Karlskrona2",
-                    "name": "Karlskrona2"
-                },
-                {
-                    "id": "Lannion2",
-                    "name": "Lannion2"
-                },
-                {
-                    "id": "Mexico",
-                    "name": "Mexico"
-                },
-                {
-                    "id": "PiraeusN",
-                    "name": "PiraeusN"
-                },
-                {
-                    "id": "PiraeusU",
-                    "name": "PiraeusU"
-                },
-                {
-                    "id": "Poznan",
-                    "name": "Poznan"
-                },
-                {
-                    "id": "Prague",
-                    "name": "Prague"
-                },
-                {
-                    "id": "SaoPaulo",
-                    "name": "SaoPaulo"
-                },
-                {
-                    "id": "SophiaAntipolis",
-                    "name": "SophiaAntipolis"
-                },
-                {
-                    "id": "Spain2",
-                    "name": "Spain2"
-                },
-                {
-                    "id": "Stockholm2",
-                    "name": "Stockholm2"
-                },
-                {
-                    "id": "Trento",
-                    "name": "Trento"
-                },
-                {
-                    "id": "Volos",
-                    "name": "Volos"
-                },
-                {
-                    "id": "Waterford",
-                    "name": "Waterford"
-                },
-                {
-                    "id": "Zurich",
-                    "name": "Zurich"
-                }
-            ]
-        }

-+ Response 401 (text/plain)

-        UNAUTHORIZED, returned when incorrect token has been provided.

-        + body

-            Could not verify your access level for that URL.
-You have to login with proper token}

-# Group iCalendar format
-Resources related to iCalendar (ics) format calendar in the API.
-## Ics file format [/v1/ics]
-### Ics file [GET]
-This functionality allows the FIWARE users to get this Maintenance Calendar events with the ICS format.

-		+ Response 200 (text/plain)
-		        BEGIN:VCALENDAR
-		        PRODID:-//Radicale//NONSGML Radicale Server//EN
-		        VERSION:2.0
-		        BEGIN:VEVENT
-		        UID:b27c8fac-b5f2-11e5-b605-fa163e9117cc
-		        DTSTART:20160111T060000Z
-		        DTEND:20160112T180000Z
-		        DESCRIPTION:Evento de Mantenimiento
-		        DTSTAMP:20160108T102928Z
-		        LOCATION:Spain2
-		        SUMMARY:Evento de Mantenimiento\nStart: 2016-01-11 06:00\nEnd: 2016-01-12 18:00
-		        X-RADICALE-NAME:b27c8fac-b5f2-11e5-b605-fa163e9117cc.ics
-		        END:VEVENT
-		        BEGIN:VEVENT
-		        UID:65b81e36-e507-11e5-bad1-fa163e9117cc
-		        DTSTART:20160317T123500Z
-		        DTEND:20160318T183500Z
-		        DESCRIPTION:test
-		        DTSTAMP:20160308T082603Z
-		        LOCATION:Crete
-		        SUMMARY:test\nStart: 2016-03-17 12:35 UTC\nEnd: 2016-03-18 18:35 UTC
-		        X-RADICALE-NAME:65b81e36-e507-11e5-bad1-fa163e9117cc.ics
-		        END:VEVENT
-		        END:VCALENDAR

 ## Maintenance Notification system